 What’s the Trouble With Plastic Shoes?

-It’s the trend that won’t go away.
-After becoming a firm celebrity favourite, from reality stars to Hollywood actresses, plastic shoes got the haute couture treatment, notably from Chanel.
-From Streetwear Superstars to Haute Couture Heros, the see through shoe style skyrocketed- try saying that fast 3 times.
-Boots, sandals, trainers have all had the PVC revamp.
+It’s the one trend that isn’t going anywhere- PVC shoes.
+After becoming a firm celebrity favourite, from reality stars to Hollywood actresses, plastic shoes got a nod of recognition from high end designers- notably Chanel.
+They’ve had quite a journey, from Street style underdogs to haute couture heroes.
+Now boots, sandals, trainers- they’ve all had a PVC revamp.
+The see through shoe style skyrocketed- try saying that fast 3 times.
 However, what’s the trouble with plastic shoes- are they hurting us?

 Let’s get the Gross Stuff out the way

 First of all, bacteria.
 It’s not a secret that feet are a playground for all kinds of germs- sorry germaphobes!
-According to podiatrists/ foot doctors, feet can sweat up to ½ pint a day.
+According to podiatrists- foot specialist doctors- feet can sweat up to ½ pint a day.
 Now, I’ll let you imagine what yucky things happen when you’re wearing plastic shoes and running for a bus.

 After the Gross Stuff happens, plastic shoes could cause actual long term damage to your feet.
 Plastic isn’t a breathable material, so feet can slip and slide all over the place.
 This friction causes blisters, calluses and can irritate bunions.
 So, the trouble with plastic shoes?
 Are they worth the serious pain?